Meehan-007/hw21/readme.md

-# Apex Smoothies

-## Description
-Apex Smoothies is a health-focused smoothie bar that wanted an app to expand their presence and branding.
-I developed an app that allows users to explore the menu and learn about the nutritional information of each smoothie.
-The source code is available to everyone under the standard MIT license.

-## Deployment:

-## Code and Technologies:
+#Book App

+##Description

+The Book App is a web application that allows users to search for any book using a third-party API from Google.
+With a simple search, users can find information about any book they want, including the title, author, and description.

+##Deployment

+The app is deployed at https://book-powers-4us.herokuapp.com/.

+##Code and Technologies

-The app is built using Node.js, Sequelize, Express.js, and React.
+The app is built using Node.js, Mongoose, Express.js, and React.

-## Licenses:
+##Licenses

 The source code is licensed under the MIT license.

-## Features:
-In the future, I plan to add a payment portal that will allow users to purchase smoothies online and pick them up in-store.
-This feature will enhance the user experience and provide a more convenient way for customers to buy smoothies.

-## Contact:
+##Features

+The Book App's main feature is its ability to search for any book using the Google Books API.
+Users can enter a book's title, author, or keywords, and the app will return a list of matching books.
+Each book in the list includes a thumbnail image, title, author, and a brief description.
+Users can also click on a book to view more detailed information about it.

+In addition to searching for books, users can sign up with a secure login using bcrypt.
+Once signed in, they can save books to their "saved books" list and remove books from the list.

+##Contact

 For any inquiries or support, please contact Patrick Meehan at Meehan.007@hotmail.com.
 My GitHub handle is Meehan-007.